veliovgroup/mail-time/README.md

 ### Single point of failure

-Issue - mitigate a single point of failure:
+Issue - mitigate a single point of failure via persistent queue and re-send attempts

 ```ascii
 |----------------|         |------|         |------------------|